Futsec/futsec/home/README.md

 ### Configuring Gnome.Mutter
 Configure gsettings to not auto-maximize & to center your windows, allowing you to have a predetermined sizes & center start ups.
 ```sh
     gsettings set org.gnome.mutter auto-maximize false && gsetting set org.gnome.mutter center-new-windows true
 ```

 ### Installing Vim Plug
-Install your plugin manager for vim.
+Install your plugin manager for vim, and make to grab the colors dir from futsec and place that in `.vim/`.
 ```sh
     curl -fLo ~/.vim/autoload/plug.vim --create-dirs \
     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim